carlo-ltk/api-versioning/README.md

 In this prototype the available versions are stored in a `versions.auto.tfvars.json` file that get updated whenever a new version is created or removed.

+Outside of this prototype the versions would be better stored in an SSM parameter in AWS

 To access the available versions you can run

 ```